Web test automation: How to validate accessibility with Robot Framework and an AI tool

 • Check the result: After execution, the automation framework generates a detailed report with the test results in the logs folder.

+Image from the article on Web test automation.
 In this image, we see the VS Code terminal after running the tests.
 The open image shows the console displaying the successful execution.

+Image from the article on Web test automation.
 Robot Framework report after test run, where the open photo shows details of the run.

 Prompt for running in headless mode